-The head pans on top of the base.
-The panning motion allows Moorebot to see from side to side.
+The head pans on top of the base while the panning motion allows Moorebot to see from side to side.
 The eyelid replicates eyelid movements, like blinking and shutting when he’s asleep.
 The eyelid also physically covers the camera when you want privacy.
 Finally, the eyeball contains the camera’s lens.
 The eyeball helps make Moorebot more realistic by allowing him to express emotion.
 For example, if he opens his eye wide, he’s shocked.
 If he shuts his eye, he’s bored.
 There’s also a small LED panel that flashes to represent his mouth, but only when he wants to show emotion.

 Facial Recognition and Camera Integration

 While he can pretend to have his own emotions, what’s more fascinating is that he can also guess yours.
 Facial recognition will be pushed out via a firmware update sometime this month.
 At CES, Rose Thibodeaux of Home Alarm Report was able to demo this feature live.
-Moorebot followed her face and tried to guess if she felt happy, sad, surprised, etc. based on her facial expressions.
+Moorebot followed her face and tried to guess if she felt happy, sad, surprised, etc. based on her expression.

 Moorebot was also able to follow her face in a crowd.
-When filming, you don’t have to sit still.
-You can move around and Moorebot will follow and record your antics.
+While filming, you don’t have to sit still.
+You can move around, and Moorebot will follow and record your antics.
 The camera has a 1080p resolution and 110-degree viewing angle.
 You can also use the camera to watch your home from anywhere, take pictures, and record videos on demand, but Moorebot lacks the ability to trigger recording without a nudge from you.
 To record video or take pictures, you must either use your voice or the mobile app.
-Videos and photos are stored on a 2GB on-board storage device, but you can extend the memory by adding a larger microSD card.
+Videos and photos are stored on a 2GB onboard storage device, but you can extend the memory by adding a larger microSD card.
 Moorebot can support up to a 32GB card.
 Pilot Labs also plans to add cloud storage in the future.

 Another cool feature is the “almost VR” experience Moorebot can provide.
 You can use your phone’s accelerometer to control Moorebot while streaming,